mryilmaz18/mryilmaz18/README.md

 ## Software Developer

 <p> Hi there I'm Omer. :blush:</p>
 <p> Programmers are constantly doing overly complex tasks for future memories.
 Forget about the future.
-Today's program.</p>
+Today's program.
+The best performance improvement is to switch to idle work.</p>